sttp/Specification/Sections/U-TLS.md

   * Elliptical curve signature validation is on the order of 30 times slower than RSA validation and the strongest Denial of Service attack for this protocol is at the point of signature validation.
   * The main concern with RSA is factoring using a quantum computer, however, the protocol does not expose the public key or the exponent as part of the handshake.

-* Security experts are also moving to Authenticated Encryption and away from CBC and CTR.
-This is primarily due to the speed at which AES-GCM executes, and the fact that CBC is very difficult to properly implement.
+* Security experts are also moving to Authenticated Encryption and away from CTR.
+This is primarily due to the speed at which AES-GCM executes.
 However, AES-GCM is not supported by Microsoft's .NET platform and the speed improvements are note likely to be significant.
 This may be added at a future date, but will not exists for Version 1 of the protocol.

 * For multicast streams, all receivers must be provided with the same cipher information.
 Since data packets are authenticated using an HMAC, this means that anyone with the cipher information can impersonate the sender.
 Therefore all receivers of a multicast stream should be trusted entities with similar security levels.

 * When using a CTR based cipher, the contents can easily be forged, therefore a strong HMAC is desired for untrusted environments.
-If using CBC, a successful forgery will likely result in a parsing error that will terminate the connection.
-Therefore a secure HMAC is more critical for CTR.

 * Since CTR packets don't incorporate padding, the length of the encrypted data will be leaked.
 This may or may not pose a creditable threat.
-With CBC, padding results will add anywhere from 1 to 16 bytes, keeping the packet length somewhat obscure.

 * The safest way to protect the sender against a DoS Attack is by using UDP, however, this opens up additional DoS attack risks for the receiver of this data.

 * From a denial of service perspective, since UPD packets are extremely easy to forge, care should be taken when sending this information through an untrusted environment such as the Internet.
 A hardware assisted DoS solutions can provide a more targeted protection when using TCP and thus using TCP might be preferred.

+* This algorithm uses MAC-then-Encrypt rather than the more secure Encrypt-then-MAC.
+The primary driver is to provide a checksum on the clear text of the user.
+Since padding is not incorporated in this protocol and feedback loops don't exist, the attacks against MAC-then-Encrypt don't exist.

 ### Other Considerations